Before You Begin

 - You must have a successfully created recovery image on any type of media: CD/DVD/BD or removable storage device.

 - To recover data on your computer, you must have both the Veeam Recovery Media and data backup.
 For data recovery, you can use a volume-level backup created with Veeam Agent for Microsoft Windows or system image created with Microsoft Windows.
-Make sure that the backup or system image is available on the computer drive (local or external), in a network shared folder, on the backup repository managed by a Veeam backup server or on the cloud repository.
+Make sure that the backup or system image is available on the computer drive (local or external), in object storage, in a network shared folder, in the backup repository managed by a Veeam backup server or in the cloud repository.

 - The media type on which you have created the recovery image must be set as a primary boot source on your computer.